zachmccabe/zachmccabe.github.io/postcard.md

 ## WYSIATI

-WYSIATI (what you see is all there is) is a concept from economist Daniel Kahneman's book, "Thinking, Fast and Slow," describing how people rely on heuristics – quick, automatic decisions based on patterns you already know.

-It's WYSIATI 10x when you're working in someone else's culture.
+["What you see is all there is."]
+When you're working in someone else's culture, this will get you into trouble.
 Said another way:

+["What you see is all there is."]: https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow#Two_systems

 > "Observation across cultures is notoriously difficult..."
 >